Performing Diaspora Season 2013

 A select number of Festival artists were commissioned to create full-length pieces at CounterPULSE in the Fall of 2010.

 Stay tuned for updates by joining the CounterPULSE mailing list.

-Performing Diaspora is made possible by support from the William and Flora Hewlett Foundation, the Columbia Foundation, the James Irvine Foundation, the Walter and Elise Haas Fund, the Ken Hempel Fund for the Arts, San Francisco Grants for the Arts, the San Francisco Foundation, the San Francisco Arts Commission and the members and supporters of CounterPULSE.
+Performing Diaspora is made possible by support from the William and Flora Hewlett Foundation, the James Irvine Foundation, the Walter and Elise Haas Fund, the Ken Hempel Fund for the Arts, the National Endowment for the Arts, Phyllis C. Wattis Foundation, San Francisco Grants for the Arts, the San Francisco Foundation, the San Francisco Arts Commission, the Zellerbach Family Fund, and the members and supporters of CounterPULSE.